frankaemika/docs/source/libfranka.rst

 The address can be passed either as a hostname or an IP address.
 In case of any error, either due to networking or conflicting library version, an exception of type ``franka::Exception`` will be thrown.
-When using several FRANKAs at the same time, simply create several objects with appropriate IP addresses.
+When using several robots at the same time, simply create several objects with appropriate IP addresses.